eugene-popov/Huffman-Archiver/README.md

-# Huffman-Coding-Visualization
+# Huffman-Archiver
-Software for visualization the Huffman coding tree build for educational and research purposes.
+An archiver using Huffman algorithm.